p-lipko/f5-automation-workshop/failover-via-api/payg/3-nic-basic-deployment/docs/module5/task5_1.md

-# 5.1 - Convert object-based BIG-IP configurations into AS3 declarations.
+# 5.1 - Convert object-based BIG-IP configurations into AS3 declarations

 This task will show how you can use existing applications which are 'object-based' configured and turn them into AS3 declarations.